Zoom Video Communications Aktie News: NASDAQ 100 Aktie Zoom Video Communications am Mittag mit positiven Vorzeichen

 Werte in diesem Artikel

-Am 22.05.2023 hat Zoom Video Communications die Kennzahlen zum am 30.04.2023 abgelaufenen Jahresviertel präsentiert.
-Das EPS wurde auf 1,16 USD beziffert.
-Im Vorjahresquartal hatten 1,03 USD je Aktie in den Büchern gestanden.
-Der Umsatz wurde gegenüber dem Vorjahr um 2,94 Prozent gesteigert.
-Der Umsatz lag zuletzt bei 1.105,36 USD, während im Vorjahreszeitraum 1.073,80 USD ausgewiesen worden waren.
+Die Bilanz zum am 30.04.2023 abgelaufenen Quartal legte Zoom Video Communications am 22.05.2023 vor.
+Das Ergebnis je Aktie für das vergangene Quartal wurde auf 1,16 USD beziffert, während im Vorjahresquartal 1,03 USD je Aktie in den Büchern standen.
+Der Umsatz lag bei 1.105,36 USD – das entspricht einem Zuwachs von 2,94 Prozent gegenüber dem Vorjahreszeitraum.
+Damals waren 1.073,80 USD erwirtschaftet worden.

 Redaktion finanzen.net